← The journal Vertical M&A Guides February 19, 2026

 Nonprofit Software M&A: A Founder's Guide to the 2025-26 Market

-This guide examines the nonprofit software M&A landscape in detail: the deals that have shaped the current market, the valuations founders can expect, the acquirers driving consolidation, and the practical considerations for a CEO weighing a transaction.
-Whether you have built a donor management platform, a grants management system, a nonprofit accounting tool, or a volunteer engagement application, understanding these dynamics is essential for making informed decisions about your company's future.
+This guide examines the nonprofit software M&A landscape: the deals that shaped the market, the valuation considerations that matter, the acquirers driving consolidation, and the practical considerations for a CEO weighing a transaction.

 Market Overview